-I GENERAL COURSE INFORMATION:
+I. GENERAL COURSE INFORMATION:

-- A. Course Description: Operation, maintenance, troubleshooting, and repair of wind turbine electromechanical systems. - B. Course Learning Outcomes: Diagnose and repair electromechanical equipment; utilize Supervisor Control and Data Acquisition (SCADA); interpret technical manuals, computer databases, regulatory documents, and maintenance history as a predictive tool; and implement an active/predictive maintenance plan. - C. Course Competencies: Students must demonstrate the ability to master the concepts and techniques covered in the classroom and lab.
-Each student must attain a minimum level of 70% as the average on written tests, both daily and final, and on assigned lab projects. - D. Tutoring: Students who do not pass their first exam will be required to attend three hours of tutoring each week until they pass their exam.
-This is a course requirement and will be reflected in the course grade. - E. Academic Integrity: It is the aim of Industrial Manufacturing and Emerging Technologies faculty of South Plains College to foster a spirit of complete honesty and a high standard of integrity.
-The attempt of any student to present as his or her own work, which he or she has not honestly performed, is regarded by the faculty and administration as a most serious offence and renders the offender liable to serious consequences, possibly suspension.
+- A. Course Description: Topics in Supervisory Control and Data Acquisition (SCADA)systems, Industrial Ethernet communications systems as they apply to industry. - B. End-of-Course Outcomes: Define SCADA nomenclature; demonstrate knowledge of the basic technology of each of SCADA's major building blocks; select the appropriate SCADA technologies for your operational requirements; configure the successful application of IEEE 802.3 standards, determine cabling, fiber optics, connectors, and hardware that meet industry needs; create documentation related to SCADA and Network Equipment. - C. Course Competencies: Students must demonstrate the ability to master the concepts and techniques covered in the classroom and lab.
+Each student must attain a minimum level of 70% as an average on written tests, both daily and final. - D. Tutoring: Students who do not pass their first exam will be required to attend three hours of tutoring each week until they pass their exam.
+This is a course requirement and will be reflected in the course grade. - E. Academic Integrity: It is the aim of the Industrial Manufacturing and Emerging Technologies faculty of South Plains College to foster a spirit of complete honesty and a high standard of integrity.
+The attempt of any student to present as his or her own work which he or she not honestly performed is regarded by the faculty and administration as a most serious offense and renders the offender liable to serious consequences, possibly suspension.
 Students should refer to the SPC General Catalog policy regarding consequences for cheating and plagiarism (see "Academic Integrity" as well as "Student Conduct" sections in the college catalog).
 At times, working with other students is encouraged for some assignments and meets SCANS competencies C-9 through C-14.
-If you have a question as to whether you may work with other students on any assignment, ASK YOUR INSTRUCTOR, - SCANS and Foundation Skills: The appropriate competencies and foundations skills (SCANS) have been integrated into the IMET program.
-The following competencies and foundation skills have been specifically integrated into the Course: C5, C6, C9, F1, and F15.
+If you have a question as to whether you may work with other students on any assignment, ASK YOUR INSTRUCTOR. - F. SCANS and Foundation Skills: The appropriate Competencies and Foundation Skills (SCANS) have been integrated into the IMET program.
+The following Competencies and Foundation Skills have been specifically integrated into the Course.
+C2, C15, and F7

-II SPECIFIC COURSE/INSTRUCTOR REQUIREMENTS:
+II.
+SPECIFIC COURSE/INSTRUCTOR REQUIREMENTS: